Skip to main content

 It is likely that the restored database is missing data since the snapshot was taken and you will want to have a copy of the original database for comparison before deleting it.

 The command below will create a DB snapshot before the DB instance is deleted.
-If you don’t want this, omit the --final-db-snapshot-identifier parameter.
+If you don’t want this, replace the --final-db-snapshot-identifier parameter with --skip-final-snapshot.

 environment=production